 and remember what peace there may be in silence.

-A few of the poems, such as John Dryden’s “Grand Chorus,” are religiously oriented, but the program has been approved for purchase for students enrolled in government-funded programs.
+A few of the poems, such as John Dryden’s “Grand Chorus,” are religiously oriented, but the program is secular enough in its approach that it can be purchased for students enrolled in government-funded programs.

-The fifth level of this program presents speeches and documents (many of them excerpts from the originals) to memorize instead of poetry.
-The 20 speeches are presented in the course chronologically, beginning with “Socrates’ Apology” from Plato (translated by Benjamin Jowett) and the “First Oration against Catiline” by Cicero.
+Instead of poetry, the fifth level of this program presents speeches and documents (or excerpts from the originals) for students to memorize.
+The 20 speeches are presented in the course chronologically, beginning with “Socrates’ Apology” by Plato (translated by Benjamin Jowett) and the “First Oration against Catiline” by Cicero.
 Among other speeches and documents are Patrick Henry’s “Give Me Liberty,” the “Declaration of Independence,” William Wilberforce’s “1789 Abolition Speech,” Abraham Lincoln’s “The Gettysburg Address,” Winston Churchill’s “We Shall Fight on the Beaches,” and Aung San Suu Kyi’s “Freedom from Fear.”
 A list of 19 alternate speeches is included in case parents or students want to substitute for or add to the selections.

-The poems and speeches are all printed in the teacher’s manual and in the downloadable student manual (or printed book).
-Pudewa reads the poems and speeches on the four audio CDs, making it easy for children to listen over and over again.
+The poems and speeches are all printed in both teacher and student manuals.
+Pudewa reads the poems and speeches on the other four audio CDs, making it easy for children to listen over and over again.
 (Purchasers also get the audio recordings as downloadable MP3 files at no extra cost.)

-Three appendices in the teacher’s manual include useful material.
-The first appendix has brief biographies of the authors whose work is included.
-The second has a one-page bibliography with sources for poems and speeches.
-The third appendix has “Lesson Enhancements” for each of the selected poems (through the fourth level).
-These provide parents and teachers with extra activities they might use.
-Some activities have to do with language arts such as one that has students identify rhyming words in a poem and others that have students identify particular literary devices.
+The appendices in the teacher’s manual provide useful material.
+The first appendix has brief biographies of the authors whose works are included.
+The second has a one-page bibliography with sources for additional poems and speeches.
+The third appendix has “Lesson Enhancements,” extra activities you might use for each of the selected poems through the fourth level.
+Some activities have to do with language arts, such as one that has students identify rhyming words in a poem and others that have students identify particular literary devices.
 Other activities might venture into science topics or historical events alluded to in poems.
-While these activities are supplemental and optional, they are likely to give students greater understanding and appreciation for the poems, potentially making them easier to memorize.
+While these activities are supplemental and optional, they are likely to give students a greater understanding and appreciation for the poems, potentially making them easier to memorize.